View All Bills

 HB 148: Paying Private Legal Fees with Public Dollars — 2025

-Summary: HB 148 requires the Constitutional Defense Council to consider a request for Idaho taxpayers to cover a $600,000 legal bill for private parties.
+Summary: HB 148 requires the Constitutional Defense Council to consider requests for Idaho taxpayers to cover private legal fees.

 ICL's position: Oppose